|

 i.e. the temperature sensor, the speed sensor, the throttle

-position sensor or MAP sensor, etc. As long as these signals are what it
+position sensor (TPS), or MAP sensor, etc. As long as these signals are what it

-sensors that is out of the normal range expected from this
+sensors that is out of the normal range (not within the parameters expected from this

-sensor, it is programmed to go into 'emergency' or 'secondary' measures.
+sensor), the computer is programmed to initiate 'emergency' or 'secondary' measures.

 of the defective signal.
-All of this is preprogrammed into the
+All of this is programmed/coded into the

 computer's logic by the manufacturer.
 The manufacturer has

-decided that as long as a certain parameter of a particular
+decided that as long as a certain expected parameter of a particular

-The manufacturer decided that if this signal is higher than
+The manufacturer has also decided that if this signal is higher than

-their highest parameter or lower than their lowest
+their highest expected parameter or lower than their lowest

-computer should make someone aware of the situation and
+computer strives to make someone aware of the situation or

 What type of action does the vehicle's computer take?